HAT: Hybrid Attention Transformer for Image Restoration: Related Work

 \subsection{Deep Networks for Image Restoration}

-Image restoration aims to generate a high-quality image from a degraded image.
-Since deep learning was successfully applied to various image restoration tasks such as image super-resolution~\cite{srcnn_tpami}, image denoising~\cite{dncnn}, and compression artifacts reduction~\cite{arcnn}, a large number of deep networks have been proposed for image restoration~\cite{ircnn,ffdnet,rdn_pami,Gopro,mprnet,nafnet,uformer,restormer,maxim,swinir,edt,tape}.
-Before Transformer is applied to low-level vision tasks and demonstrates impressive performance, CNN-based networks dominates this field.
-For instance, ARCNN~\cite{arcnn} stacks several convolution layers to build a deep network for JPEG compression artifacts reduction.
-DnCNN~\cite{dncnn} uses convolution combined with batch normalization to construct an image denoising deep network.
-RDN~\cite{rdn_pami} introduces a residual dense CNN network for various image restoration tasks.
-In ~\cite{journey}, dozens of CNN methods for image super-resolution are investigated.
-As Transformer is widely used in computer vision tasks, Transformer-based image restoration methods are gradually developed.
-SwinIR~\cite{swinir} is based on Swin Transformer~\cite{swin_t} and shows impressive performance on image super-resolution, image denoising and JPEG compression artifacts reduction.
-Uformer~\cite{uformer} designs a U-style Transformer networks for various image restoration tasks.
-Restormer~\cite{restormer} constructs a U-style Transformer based on the transposed self-attention and achieves state-of-the-art performance on multiple image restoration tasks.
+Image restoration, which aims to recover high-quality images from degraded inputs, has seen significant progress with the rise of deep learning.
+Early successes are achieved in tasks like image super-resolution~\cite{srcnn_tpami}, image denoising~\cite{dncnn}, and compression artifact reduction~\cite{arcnn}.
+Numerous CNN-based networks have since been proposed for image restoration~\cite{ircnn,ffdnet,rdn_pami,Gopro,mprnet,nafnet,uformer,restormer,maxim,swinir,edt,tape,scunet}.
+Before the advent of Transformers in low-level vision tasks, CNNs dominated the field.
+For example, ARCNN~\cite{arcnn} employs stacked convolutional layers to address JPEG compression artifacts, and DnCNN~\cite{dncnn} combines convolution with batch normalization for image denoising.
+RDN~\cite{rdn_pami} introduces a residual dense CNN architecture, excelling in various restoration tasks.
+A comprehensive investigation of CNN-based methods for SR can be found in~\cite{journey}.
+As Transformers have gained prominence in computer vision, Transformer-based image restoration methods have emerged.
+SwinIR~\cite{swinir}, built on the Swin Transformer~\cite{swin_t}, demonstrates excellent performance on image super-resolution, denoising, and JPEG artifact reduction.
+Uformer~\cite{uformer} introduces a U-Net-style Transformer for diverse restoration tasks, while Restormer~\cite{restormer} innovates with transposed self-attention to achieve state-of-the-art results.
+SCUNet~\cite{scunet} combines CNNs and Transformers to create a highly effective denoising network.
 Transformer-based networks have demonstrated superior performance compared to previous CNN-based methods.
-Moreover, our method introduces hybrid attention mechanism and further improves the performance of image restoration Transformer.
+In this paper, we introduce a hybrid attention mechanism, further improving the performance of image restoration Transformer.